 While this debrief method can be used for a variety of reasons, most often it is used to resolve conflict.
 This is a good example of how it can be used outside of conflict resolution.

-During this stage your group is figuring each other out.
+During this stage your group is figuring each other out and the group dynamics are becoming more obvious.
 They’re getting comfortable with everyone’s roles and communication styles, and they are starting to understand how to accomplish goals with each other now.
 It is very common to bounce back and forth between storming and norming.
 As a facilitator, keep an eye out for bullying and make sure the norming is genuine and team members aren’t being made to bend to the will of others.

 The golden hour of group dynamics.
 This is what all team leaders dream of.
 At this point, your team is absolutely crushing project after project, goal after goal.
 Not only do they understand each other’s roles, but they’ve probably figured how to maximize each other in these capacities as well.
 Team members are motivated and share a unified vision, and are capable of operating without your close supervision.